mattdp/mnemonic/README.md

     [x] if no birthday event in current year, create one [x] dismissed default to yes if start date + 1 month < today when generator run [never happens with the next_birthday stuff]
   [] make a frontpage with notifications showing up there
-    [] controller and simple view
+    [x] set current date in model for testing; normally set to Date.today
-    [] link to admin panel
+    [x] controller and simple view
-    [] set current date in controller for testing; normally set to Date.today [] show content and notes for events that exist and aren't dismissed [] implement start_date and fade_date
+    [x] link to admin panel
-    [] partialize; split into birthdays and wants/haves v5
+    [] show content and notes for events that exist and aren't dismissed [] implement start_date and fade_date
-notifications - have things show frontpage until dismissed (could have sessions, hit button and computes back to last time button hit)
+    [] partialize; split into birthdays and wants/haves v5 dismissal

 NEXT
-have a view of what people want and what people are looking for have people's attributes decaying over time, ie want apartment lasts 2 months store notes on people be difficult to access for intruders - exposed rails app probably not the answer, running off local might be backup data - where does it live? note in README; time machine should take care of it implement email for fade_action
+add information about what people want and what people are looking for store notes on people backup data - where does it live? note in README; time machine should take care of it implement email for fade_action

 bulk uploading
-map relationships to each other social network connections for harvesting offshore worker connections for harvesting
+map relationships to each other enough security to not just run it local social network connections for harvesting offshore worker connections for harvesting